syrianarchive/yemeniarchive-investigations/investigations/mazraq.md

 ![](/assets/investigations/Mazraq/image1.png)
 *Additional footage showing the destruction of the registration room.
 Source: Video published by NCTP channel on YouTube*

+Below are two images from videos published by two different sources.
+They both show the same landmarks that were targeted.

 ![](/assets/investigations/Mazraq/image22.jpg)

+The registration room is geolocated using Google Earth pro as shown below

 ![](/assets/investigations/Mazraq/image21.jpg)